1997–98 Connecticut Huskies men's basketball team

 The 1997–98 Connecticut Huskies men's basketball team represented the University of Connecticut in the 1997–98 collegiate men's basketball season.
 The Huskies completed the season with a 32–5 overall record.
 The Huskies were members of the Big East Conference where they finished with a 15–3 record.
-They made it to the Elite Eight in the 1998 NCAA Division I men's basketball tournament.
+UConn advanced to the Elite Eight in the 1998 NCAA Division I men's basketball tournament before losing to North Carolina 75–64.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by twelfth-year head coach Jim Calhoun.

 Roster

 Listed are the student athletes who were members of the 1997–1998 team.